Our Team

 Co-Founder & Project Manager

-Joseph Larasha is a Maasai elder who grew up and still lives year round in the project area.
-He is our main-man in the field.
-He comes from the Amboseli area and has both a deep understanding of and good relationships with the communities we serve.
-He has been to the US twice now and is amazed at the abundance of green grass and considers how his livestock would flourish in this environment.
+Joseph Larasha is a Maasai elder who grew up and still lives in our project area near Amboseli.
+Our main-man in the field, he has both understanding of and good relationships with the communities we serve.
+He has been to the US twice, is amazed at the abundance of green grass, and considers how his livestock would flourish in this environment.

 The Kenya Team